ruhoh/ruhoh.com/_pages/usage/templating.md

 All pages in Ruhoh are expanded using one single, global Mustache View (ruby class).
 This class defines helper methods useful for displaying your blog's data efficiently.

+The mustache class and all of the included helpers are viewable here: <https://github.com/ruhoh/ruhoh.rb/tree/master/lib/ruhoh/templaters>

 # Template Data